• Skip to primary navigation

 Instructions

-• In a mason jar or small air-tight container, combine Soy Sauce Marinade ingredients as listed.
+• In a mason jar or small air-tight container, combine marinade ingredients until the sugar fully dissolves.
+TIP: You can microwave this for 30 seconds to help the sugar dissolve.
 Set aside.

-• In a small pot with enough water, add vinegar and salt.
+• In a small pot of water, add vinegar and salt.
 Boil water over high heat.

-• Transfer cooked eggs into bowl of ice water.
+• Transfer cooked eggs into bowl of ice water to stop the cooking process.
+Do not just run them under cold water.
 Let them sit in the ice bath until the eggs have cooled down completely.

 Notes